Synthetixio/SIPs/content/kips/kip-37.md

 **Milestones Bonuses:**
 - As milestones are reached on the roadmap, the Core Contributors will earn milestone bonuses (See KIP 33).
 The treasuryDAO will determine a budget for each epoch's milestone bounties.
 The adminDAO will be tasked with distributing a completed milestones bonus to relevant contributors.

 This KIP overrules the amount of compensation set aside for the Elite Council in KIP-2.
+All KWENTA distributed in this KIP follows the infaltionary reward vesting model (1-year lock up with burn-to-vest clause) aside from the negotiated Kwenta packages.

 ## Copyright